vahidmoslemi/ModernCpp-ByteArray/README.md

 At the time it supports construction based on char*, const char* and also move and copy constructors(ByteArray& and ByeArray&&).
 I have implemented move constructor and assignment operator to boost run-time performance.

+Additionally to the above methods mid, split and concatinating multiple ByteArrays are possible using overloaded + operator.

 ### Currently suppored methods:
 ```
 mid :     	to get a sub-ByteArray from the original (based on copy).
 split:    	split ByteArray to a vector of ByteArrays based on given delimiter.
 data:     	get data as const char*.
 release:  	release data and return pointer to the stored char array.
 getSize:  	get size of the data inside ByteArray object.
+operator+:	concatinate multiple ByteArrays
 ```
 Note: actual char array inside a ByteArray is null terminated to avoid undefined behavior.